ESUme-beep/actCom_civ/README.md

-# actCom_civ6adapter
+# actCom_civ
 Current features:
-  World map data extraction from lua.logs via lua mod for civ 6
+  World map data extraction from lua.logs

+  via lua mod for civ 6

   Parsing of said world data to types in nim